Skip to content

-Here are a few simple tips about preventing burglaries:
+Here are some simple tips on how to prevent burglaries:

-External Doors – If your front and back doors are not strong and safe, neither is your home.
+- External Doors – If your front and back doors are not strong and safe, neither is your home.
 If your door seems weak, get another one.
 Doors should be made of solid core construction – 44mm thick.
-Glass panels on or around the door are especially vunerable, so replace them with laminated glass.
-(If you are a council tenant call the housing department about it.)
+Glass panels on or around the door are especially vulnerable, so replace them with laminated glass.
+(If you are a council tenant, call the housing department about it.)

 - External Door Locks – Fit back and front doors with a 5-lever mortice deadlock to BS3621 or equivalent.
 A deadlock can only be opened with a key, so a thief cannot smash a nearby glass panel to open the door from the inside.
 If you are intending to install a PVC front door, before you buy it, check with the supplier/manufacturer that a door chain will be fitted.
 It can be very difficult and expensive to have a chain fitted to an existing PVC door.

 - Patio Doors – You should get specialist advice on fitting locks to patio doors.
 They should have a special lock fitted top and bottom unless fitted with a multi-locking system.
 Fit security mortice locks to french doors and mortice bolts to the top and bottom of both doors.

 - Windows – DIY shops sell inexpensive key operated locks to fit all kinds of windows.
 Secure the most vulnerable windows first: ground floor windows, windows that can’t be seen from the street and windows that can be reached from a drainpipe or flat roof.
 Louvre windows are especially vulnerable because the slats can easily be removed from the frame.
 Glue the slats in place with an epoxy resin, better still, replace them with fixed glass.
 With all security, consideration must be given to the risk of fire and means of escape.
 Ensure you fit a smoke detector, comforming to BS5446.